Buying real estate in Thailand?

 What are the most common reasons citizenship is denied in Thailand?

-The most common reason Thai citizenship applications are denied is failure to meet the continuous domicile requirement, where applicants cannot demonstrate that Thailand has truly been their primary home for the required 5-year period.
+The most common reason Thai citizenship applications are denied is failing to meet the 5-year continuous domicile requirement, because applicants who traveled extensively or had gaps in their Thai address registration often cannot demonstrate they were truly "living in Thailand" for the full qualifying period.

-Two other frequently cited reasons for denial are insufficient income or tax history (applicants must show at least 80,000 THB monthly income if they have no Thai family ties, or 40,000 THB with ties, plus at least 3 years of Thai tax filings) and inadequate Thai language proficiency during the interview.
+Two other frequently cited reasons for denial in Thailand are insufficient income or tax history (DOPA requires at least 80,000 THB per month for applicants without Thai ties, or 40,000 THB with ties, plus 3 years of tax records) and failing the Thai language proficiency test, which since 2022 requires a formal assessment rather than just basic conversational ability.